mertyildiran/Plexus/README.md

  - **Network** must be **architecture-free** (adaptive).
  - Network must have a **layerless design**.
  - There must be fundamentally two types of neurons: **sensory neuron**, **interneuron**.
  - Input of network must be made of sensory neurons.
-Any interneuron can be picked as a **cognitive neuron** (an element of output).
-There is literally no difference between an interneuron and a cognitive neuron except the intervene of the network for igniting the wick of learning process through cognitive neurons.
+Any interneuron can be picked as a **motor neuron** (an element of output).
+There is literally no difference between an interneuron and a motor neuron except the intervene of the network for igniting the wick of learning process through motor neurons.
+Any non-motor interneuron can be assumed as a cognitive neuron.
  - There can be arbitrary amount of I/O groups in a single network.
  - Forget about batch size, iteration, and epoch concepts, training examples must be fed on time basis; *e.g. learn first sample for ten seconds, OK done? then learn second sample for twenty seconds*.
 By this approach, you can assign importance factors to your samples with maximum flexibility.
  - **Network** must be **retrainable**.